 You can build your legs with calisthenics very muscular, athletic, powerful, strong, and endurable to continuous and strenuous workload if you respect these principles:

 - Train the legs more frequently, even more often than your upper body.

 - Include weekly plyometric bodyweight leg exercises

-- Include isometric exercises like when you sit in a Squat position at 90-degree and have your back lying on a wall.
-This exercise will also help with recovery after an incident, with a great positive impact on your knees, calves, and hamstrings.
+- Include isometric exercises like sitting in a Squat position at 90-degree and having your back lying on a wall.
+This exercise will also help with recovery after an incident, positively impacting your knees, calves, and hamstrings.

 - Include strength exercises like Pistols and Hill Sprints.
 In fact, you can also place a training partner on your shoulders and try to squat his and your own bodyweight.